Still, I realize that I'm turning myself into a target. But you know what?

 Aldrich Killian never seemed like a choice for the main villain.
 He’s a nobody from the comics who appeared in a couple pages and shot himself.
 And Guy Pierce’s involvement was treated as nothing more than a cameo.
 Nobody ever expected him to be the main villain.
 But I’ve already gone over the twist, so let’s talk about the character.

 Aldrich Killian never left that rooftop in the 90’s.
 Tony Stark brushing him off is his only motivating factor.
 His white whale.
 Aldrich Killian is incredibly rich and powerful, but is still obsessed with Tony.
 Aldrich Killian, stuck in the 90’s, transformed from the stuttering geek into the quintessential 90’s douche, complete with dragon tattoos.
 But let’s face it, those tattoos look like exactly the thing a little dweeb would get.
 Either that or, like, a Triforce on his chest.
-(Not to say such a tattoo wouldn’t be cool.
+Not to say such tattoos aren't cool.
 Quite the opposite.
-It’s just exactly the thing a geek would use to try and look like a badass.)
+It’s just exactly the thing a geek would use to try and look cool.

 But in the end, he still has to slay his white whale, like many of Tony’s other villains.
 And this is the main criticism of the character that people have.
 But I would argue that the villain kind of has to be involved with the hero in some way.
 If not… then why are they fighting?
 Sure, you could come up with a reason, but there’s nothing as satisfying as a personal vendetta.
 Why do you think Wrath of Khan is one of the more popular Star Trek movies?